waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- **Objective:** Return to Professor Elm in New Bark Town with the MYSTERY EGG.
+- **Objective:** Get back to New Bark Town to investigate the stolen Pokémon.
-- **Route:** Head south from Route 30, through Cherrygrove City, and west through Route 29 to reach New Bark Town.
+- **Route:** Find a way out of Cherrygrove City to Route 29, then head east.

 ## Current Quest
-- Bring the MYSTERY EGG to Professor Elm.
+- **A Pokémon has been stolen from Professor Elm's lab!** I need to return to New Bark Town immediately to find out more and help.

 ## Long-term Goal
 - Become the Pokémon League Champion.

+## The Rival
+- A red-haired boy bumped into me as I was leaving Professor Elm's lab for the first time.
+- I suspect he is the one who stole the Pokémon.
+He seems to be blocking my path west in Cherrygrove City.

 ## Key Items
 - **POKéGEAR:** Received from Mom.
 Has a Phone feature.